mangesh-ux/Travel-helper-ChatBot/README.md

 ```bash
    cd actions && rasa run actions
 ```
 After both rasa and action server are up and running, open `index.html` in the browser.

+Open `graph.html` to visualize working of rasa core for this chatbot.
 ## Youtube Demo

 [![yt_image](https://imgur.com/9rx0w5r.png)](https://youtu.be/MCboRcJxsFk)